 Additionally, I don’t believe relationships with journalists actually increase your chances of getting your work published or getting a reporter to pay attention to you and I’m not alone.
 Just think about how wrong the very idea is.

 Most journalists are hell-bent, especially in this day and age, on getting it right.
-This means they are focused on one thing, great stories and facts.
+This means they have focused on one thing, great stories, and facts.
 Period.
 If you send them a great idea and back it up, they don’t care who you are, they care that you have an original story or fresh angle.
 In fact, close relationships with journalists may actually make it tougher on the person pitching the idea.